ChrisChares/radar/README.md

     }

 That beacon certainly had a major and minor, but you do not get that information in your delegate.
 In fact it returns the exact CLBeaconRegion instance you supplied it.

+Additionally, you can't specify a range for your CLBeaconRegion.
+If you only wanted to be notified when within a couple feet of a particular beacon, tough luck.

 ##What does Radar do?

-Use Radar to get get full beacon data back with the same <CLLocationManagerDelegate> delegate.
+Use Radar to get get full beacon info back with the same <CLLocationManagerDelegate> delegate.
+Optionally specify a minimum proximity before notifications are triggered.

     //...
+    region.proximity = CLProximityNear; //optional
     [radar startMonitoringBeaconRegion:region];
     //...